DubyaDude/VRChat-Analytics-Blocker/README.md

 __In Layman Terms:__ It makes it so the sites that collect any sort of statistical data cannot be reached.

-Data collection is something users should have the ability deny.
+Data collection is something users should have the ability to deny.
 This tool will help with some aspects of that for VRChat.

 # I don't trust the EXE file!